arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name="Ex1Task2" /></a>
 #### Task 2 - Configuring a new Data Disk on your Virtual Machine####

-1. In **Windows Azure PowerShell**, run the following command to save the DNS in a variable.
+1. In **Microsoft Azure PowerShell**, run the following command to save the DNS in a variable.

 	````PowerShell
 	$dnsName = (Get-AzureVM $cloudSvcName).DNSName.split('/')[2]